 Every year, nonprofits of all shapes, sizes, and missions solicit donations for their annual fundraising campaigns.

-These special campaigns support an organization’s annual fund, the subset of their budget allocated toward covering operational costs and essential expenses.
+Annual fundraising campaigns support an organization’s annual fund, the subset of their budget allocated toward covering operational costs and essential expenses.

 Many nonprofits find it tough to solicit gifts for their annual funds because the objectives of the fundraiser are less immediately apparent to supporters.
 However, if you can’t reach your annual fundraising goals, then you simply won’t be able to carry out your mission!